cyippiy/aA/javascript.md

     * browser loads HTML and DOM tree is built, but pictures/styles aren't loaded
     * resource and its dependent resources have finished loading
 * Discuss the differences between let, const, and var.
 What are their respective scopings?
+    * var is global scope
+    * let and const are not hoisted, and block-scoped